superfeddy/vending-machine/README.md

 1) Insert coins up to 100.
 2) Select the product.
-3) Take the product
+3) Take the product.
-4) Return coins
+4) Return coins.